Dictionary » Negative Words » Dwindling – Meaning, Definition, Synonyms and Antonyms

 • The company’s dwindling profits are a cause for concern.

-• Interest in the event is dwindling as the date approaches.
+• Interest in the event is dwindling as the date approaches, reflecting a broader decline in attendee enthusiasm.

-• The dwindling water supply has forced the city to impose restrictions.
+• The dwindling water supply has forced the city to impose restrictions, highlighting broader deterioration of resources.

-• Her energy was dwindling after hours of work without rest.
+• Her energy was dwindling after hours of work without rest, a sign of fatigue that could lead to withering performance.

 Dwindling Synonyms